oneoffcoder/books/sphinx/python-intro/source/clazz.rst

 Getters and setters
 ^^^^^^^^^^^^^^^^^^^

-If you come from other languages like Java or C#, it is typical to prevent direct read and write acces to properties.
-You may generate ``getters`` and ``setters`` to read and write to properties, correspondingly.
+If you come from languages like Java or C#, it is common to restrict direct read and write access to attributes.
+You may add ``getters`` and ``setters`` to read and write properties, respectively.

 .. literalinclude:: code/oneoffcoder/clazz/gettersetter.py
    :language: python